nilearn/nilearn/doc/dataset_manipulation.rst

    :template: function.rst

    fetch_haxby
+   fetch_haxby_simple
    fetch_nyu_rest
    fetch_adhd

-The data are downloaded only once and stored locally in the `nisl_data` folder.
+The data are downloaded only once and stored locally, in order:

+  * the folder specified by `data_dir` parameter in the fetching function if it is specified
+  * the environment variable `NISL_DATA` if it exists
+  * the `nisl_data` folder in the current directory

 Note that you can copy that folder across computers to avoid downloading.

 MRI data: Nifti or analyze files
 ==================================